xyli28/HPC-Proj/README.md

 All of them would print 2 lines results,
 First line is time for DFS cluster searching
-Second line is time for Finding neighbour list
+Second line is time for Finding neighboring list